 Since much of the work in this course requires the software that we use in room 224, formal homework will not be assigned very often.
 Nonetheless, students will be expected to review their notes daily.
-To be successful in this course, students must
+To be successful in this course and to develop vital skills needed for study at the college and university levels, students must